 5. Easy to create and validate test cases:

-6. Have the ability to run from CI environment:
+6. Have the ability to run from a CI environment:

 iBounce is being developed in a DevOps mode and is under continuous development and we expect to add many more features soon.